HelenVe/FakeNews/README.md

 https://www.kaggle.com/jsvishnuj/fakenews-detection-using-lstm-neural-network/data

-I have a main folder called FakeNews with all the .py files Also inside FakeNews, there is a folder named Kaggle where train.csv, test.csv, submit.csv are stored.
+I have a main folder called FakeNews with all the .py files.

+Also inside FakeNews, there is a folder named Kaggle where train.csv, test.csv, submit.csv are stored.